What does Company Status mean? Do you need to give attention to it?

 "Company Status" of Indian Companies gets updated on a regular basis by Ministry of Corporate Affairs (MCA) based on compliance adherence by the Company related to filing of statutory documents.

 Let's take a quick look at the numbers.
-There are more than 16 Lakh Companies registered in India.
+There are close to 16.5 Lakh (1.65 Million) Companies registered in India.
 Most Companies, ~71% are in "Active" state.
 Big chunk of Companies (96% of them) have one of "Active", "Strike Off" or "Dormant" status.
 Below is the breakup:

 Every Indian Company registered with Registrar of Companies (RoC), Government of India has one of the 14 status values associated with it at any point in time.